zaki-vempower/lib-meet-hour/doc/tokens.md

   - 'avatar' is the URL of the avatar of the 'callee'

 #### Access token identifiers / context
-To access the data in lib-jitsi-meet you have to enable the prosody module `mod_presence_identity` in your config.
+To access the data in lib-meet-hour you have to enable the prosody module `mod_presence_identity` in your config.

 ```lua
 VirtualHost "jitmeet.example.com"